Sup2point0/integrity/scriptures/graph-drawing/multiplication~.md

 ## // Static Scaling

 ### _
+You might be surprised why multiplication is the first operation we look at.
+Surely addition is simpler?

+### _
+Funnily enough, it rarely is.
+We’ll see why this is later on, but essentially, in graph drawing we care about *relative* magnitudes much more than *absolute* magnitudes.

+Multiplication deals with the former, but addition deals with the latter, and that can make determining the shape of a graph a whole lot more painful.

+### _
 So, let’s start with the simple transformation of **scaling** graphs which I’m sure you’re familiar with.
-It’s simple, but it’s actually the fundamental idea that multiplying expressions draws from.
+It’s simple, but it’s actually the fundamental idea that multiplying expressions draws from (pun intended).

 ### _
 ```desmos